helmless/template-action/tests/README.md

 - `values.yaml`: Sample values file used for testing the template
 - `snapshot.yaml`: Expected output from templating the chart with the values
 - `test_snapshot.sh`: Script to run the snapshot test
+- `output/`: Temporary directory where individual templates are stored during testing

 ## Running Tests